Sonic the Hedgehog 3: Michael Jackson's involvement

-Sega staff including senior producer Mike Latham, marketing director Al Nilsen, Sonic 3 marketing director Pam Kelly and Sega of America president Tom Kalinske said that any involvement of Jackson was arranged without their knowledge, and that no contracts nor formal agreements were made.
+Senior Sega staff, including Sega of America's president Tom Kalinske, said that any involvement of Jackson was arranged without their knowledge, and that no formal agreements were made.
 In 2013, Hector said that any similarities to Jackson's music in Sonic 3 were unintentional.
 The journalist Ken Horowitz raised questions about Jackson's alleged involvement, such as how an agreement between Sega and Jackson could have been kept secret from the media, why Sega's marketing never mentioned Jackson's involvement and why Jackson would reuse music originally composed for a video game.
+According to Buxer, Jackson only worked on one of the 41 tracks that his team composed.
+Retro Gamer reasoned that, if this were true, it was unlikely that any music composed by Jackson himself remained in the game.

-Other tracks were composed by Sega sound team members such as Jun Senoue, who became a regular composer for the series.
-Some tracks were replaced in the 1997 Windows port Sonic & Knuckles Collection, as well as the remaster included in the 2022 compilation Sonic Origins.
-These tracks also appear in a Sonic 3 prototype discovered in 2019, suggesting that they were originally written for the Genesis before being replaced by Jackson's music.
-In 2022, Naka confirmed that Jackson had been involved and said that the development team had visited Jackson's home at Neverland Ranch.
-He expressed surprise that Sega did not use Jackson's music in Sonic Origins.
+Some Sonic 3 tracks were replaced in the Windows port Sonic & Knuckles Collection, as well as the remaster included in the 2022 compilation Sonic Origins.
+These tracks also appear in a Sonic 3 prototype discovered in 2019, suggesting that they were written before being replaced by Jackson's music.
+In 2019, VG247 noted that Sonic 3 had been rereleased less frequently since Jackson's death in 2009 and speculated that this was due to legal problems with his estate.